 As part of the Business Principles, we commit to contribute to sustainable development.
-This requires balancing short and long term interests, integrating economic, environmental and social considerations into business decision-making.
+This requires balancing short- and long-term interests, integrating economic, environmental, and social considerations into business decision-making.

-RESPONSIBILITIES

-Sakhalin Energy recognises six areas of responsibility.
-It is the duty of management to continuously assess the priorities and discharge these inseparable responsibilities on the basis of that assessment.
+RESPONSIBILITIES Sakhalin Energy recognises six areas of responsibility.
+It is the duty of management to continuously assess and set the priorities in order to perform its duties in full.